Piket95/custom-python-ddns/README.md

 ## Requirements
 - Own base Domain Address
 - Access to your DNS settings of your base domain
+- DNSStubListener in /etc/systemd/resolved.conf has to be set to "no" in some cases

 ## Request:
 ```